sciruiz/exploring-vulnerabilities-peru/literature-review/README.md

 ## Citation

 Please cite the article as:
-> Mezza et al. (On Revision). *Framing Vulnerabilities: A Transdisciplinary Study of Dengue and Diarrhea in Peru’s Borderlands*. _The Journal of Climate Change and Health_.
+> Mezza et al. (On Revision). *Exploring Vulnerabilities: A mixed-method Transdisciplinary Study of Dengue and Diarrhea in Peru*. _The Journal of Climate Change and Health_.